Ask any resident of the UAE what the best way to experience the country would be

 40 km/ph

-children under the age of 13 are not allowed to sit in the front seat of a car.
+your own.
+Also, note that children under the age of 13 are not allowed to sit in a car's front seat.

-To ensure safety, the Road and Transport Authority strictly enforces the rules of the road using a system of fines and black points.
+To ensure safety, the Road and Transport Authority strictly enforces the road rules using a system of fines and black points.

 VIOLATION | FINE AMOUNT | BLACK POINTS | ADDITIONAL PENALTIES |